vitringr/vault/nodes/Basis Vectors.md

 Basis vectors are the fundamental building blocks for constructing any other vector in the space.

-Any vector in the space can be expressed as a linear combination of the basis vectors.
+Any vector in the space can be expressed as a [[Linear Combination]] of the basis vectors.

 **Linear Independence**: Basis vectors must be linearly independent of each other, meaning that no basis vector can be written as a linear combination of the others.